jamesandariese/travis-pkg-hello/README.md

 If you're not me, you probably also want to edit .travis.yml a bit, specifically the deploy token since it won't work otherwise.

+There are a few ways to do this.
+The first way is by running travis encrypt and encrypting a personal authentication token with it.
+The output goes under the api_key section.
+It should look similar to what it does in my .travis.yml.

-Do this by running `travis setup releases --force`.
+Also, this can be done by running `travis setup releases --force`.

 If you don't have Travis CLI, run `gem install travis`.